YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 NOCRENETFILE, Database file DDDD not created; cannot create across network

-All GT.M Components Error: While creating a database with the AUTODB flag on, YottaDB/GT.M discovered that the database is configured to be a remote GT.CM database.
+All YottaDB Components Error: While creating a database with the AUTODB flag on, YottaDB discovered that the database is configured to be a remote GT.CM database.
 This configuration is not supported.

 Action: Either change the file to be local or remove the AUTODB flag from the file description in the global directory and retry.